tensorleap/tensorleap/examples/cityscapes_od/README.md

 </div>

 We can observe that the class "motorcycle" is underrepresented in the data.
 The majority of images have zero labeled ground truth bounding boxes for motorcycles.
-To address this, we should investigate if there are any mislabeling or consider adding more images containing motorcycles to improve the representation of this class in the dataset.
+To address this, we should investigate if there is any mislabeling or consider adding more images containing motorcycles to improve the representation of this class in the dataset.

 ![Unlabeled_motorcycle](images/Unlabeled_motorcycle.png)